khamiltonuk/KristianKreativeKode/_posts/total-recall.md

 ---
-title: A book review of Total Recall: My Unbelievably True Life Story by Arnold Schwarzenegger
+title: A book review of Total Recall - My Unbelievably True Life Story by Arnold Schwarzenegger
 description: A good title and a good book
 tag: book-review
 date: 21/02/2021
 ---